mikhailsal/ai-proxy/README.md

 #### 🆓 Free Temporary Domains (for testing)
 - **nip.io**: Set `DOMAIN=myapp.YOUR-SERVER-IP.nip.io`
 - **sslip.io**: Set `DOMAIN=myapp.YOUR-SERVER-IP.sslip.io`
-- Replace `YOUR-SERVER-IP` with your server's public IP address
+- Replace `YOUR-SERVER-IP` with your server's public IP address.
+You can get your server's public IPv4 address by running: `curl -4 ifconfig.me` on the server.

 #### 🌍 Real Domain (recommended for production)
 - Buy a domain from any registrar (Namecheap, GoDaddy, etc.)